 Thank you for your generosity through individual donations and funds from the English Tea which give these students extra support as they continue their education at university in the fall in pursuit of their STEM career goals!

 The committee is composed of educators or those who have worked in educational institutions.

 - Marilyn Fuller, Chair – taught elementary and middle schools at three different CA districts for 34 years, the last 15 in Campbell Elementary School District.

 - Audry Lynch – taught preschool, elementary, high school; 32 years as a counselor at an intermediate school and 25 years as a part time English instructor at Mission College.

 - Mara Otlans – has a finance background; worked 15 years as CFO for home builder responsible for financial reporting, strategic planning, marketing, accounting, and personnel.

 - Karen Pock – taught fifth grade in the Foothill Elementary School, Saratoga Union School District for 36 years.

-- Julie Stevens, Co-Chair – worked as an administrative assistant in the Department of Civil Environmental Engineering at Stanford.
+- Julie Stevens, – worked as an administrative assistant in the Department of Civil Environmental Engineering at Stanford.